Santos Laguna: 2010s

-In 2010 Santos fell just short of the title, losing 4–3 to Toluca.
-For the Apertura Christian Benitez returned to the club, contributing to their rise to the top of the table and scoring 14 goals.
-The Saints lost 3–0 to Monterrey, their second consecutive final loss.
+In 2010, Santos fell just short of the title, losing 4–3 to Toluca.
+For the Apertura Christian Benítez returned to the club, contributing to their rise to the top of the table and scoring 14 goals.
+The Warriors lost 3–0 to Monterrey, their second consecutive final loss.

-In the Clausura Ruben Omar Romano, unpopular with fans, was dismissed on February 20, 2011.
+In the Clausura Rubén Omar Romano, unpopular with fans, was dismissed on February 20, 2011.
 Two days later, Diego Cocca debuted as coach in a 2–0 loss to Cruz Azul.
 Cocca lost his first six games before a 3–0 Week 12 victory over Cruz Azul, and the team did not qualify for the playoffs.

 Cocca began Apertura 2011 with the support of the board and players, but was dismissed on September 3 and Eduardo Rergis became the interim coach.
-On September 12 Benjamin Galindo was appointed as new coach, with Hector Lopez his assistant.
+On September 12, Benjamín Galindo was appointed as new coach, with Héctor López his assistant.
 Under Galindo, Santos won five consecutive games and reached fourth place.

 In the 2011–12 CONCACAF Champions League, Santos defeated the Seattle Sounders FC in the quarter-finals and Toronto FC in the semi-finals.
-In the final, the club lost to Rayados of Monterrey.
-In the 2012 Clausura, Santos Laguna finished in first place for the second time in its history.
+In the final, the club lost to Rayados de Monterrey.
+In the Clausura 2012, Santos Laguna finished in first place for the second time in its history.
 In the quarter-finals, the club won 6–4 on aggregate.
-The first game of the semi-finals, against the UANL Tigres at the Estadio Universitario, ended in a 1–1 draw and Santos won the second game to advance to the final.
-After playing Monterrey to a 1–1 draw at Estadio Tecnologico, Santos Laguna won the second game 2–1 with goals by Daniel Ludueña and Oribe Peralta for the club's fourth title.
+The first game of the semi-finals, against the Tigres UANL at the Estadio Universitario, ended in a 1–1 draw and Santos won the second game to advance to the final.
+After playing Monterrey to a 1–1 draw at Estadio Tecnológico, Santos Laguna won the second game 2–1 with goals by Daniel Ludueña and Oribe Peralta for the club's fourth title.

 The Apertura 2012 featured Edgar Gerardo Lugo and rising defensive stars Monarcas Morelia and Oswaldo Alanis.
 However, Santos did not qualify for the playoffs and was unable to repeat its championship.
 At the end of the season, Benjamín Galindo sacked his two assistants before he himself was dismissed.